Vera Bradley profit misses estimates on weak margins

-Aug 29 (Reuters) - Handbag maker Vera Bradley Inc posted a lower-than-expected quarterly profit as increased promotions hurt margins, and the company cut its full-year earnings outlook.
+(Reuters) - Handbag maker Vera Bradley Inc (VRA.O) posted a lower-than-expected quarterly profit as increased promotions hurt margins, and the company cut its full-year earnings outlook.

 The company’s shares were down 9 percent at $21.50 in after-market trade.